daddel80/notepadpp-multireplace/README.md

 - **Flow Tabs: Right-align numeric columns** — When using the **Flow Tabs** feature (Column Alignment), numeric values will be right-aligned within their columns for better readability.
 Text remains left-aligned.
 - **Flow Tabs: Don't show intro message** — Suppresses the informational dialog that appears when activating Flow Tabs for the first time.
-- **CSV Sort: Header lines to exclude** — Specifies the number of header rows to protect from sorting and duplicate detection.
+- **CSV: Header lines to exclude** — Number of header rows protected from sort, duplicate detection, and find/replace.
+Set to `0` to disable.
 - **Mark duplicate rows with bookmarks** — Places Notepad++ bookmarks on duplicate lines for navigation (F2 / Shift+F2).
 Clears existing bookmarks when active.

 ### 4. Export